 A few examples where we have added indexes:

-• In our HTTP log schema, we added a Bloom Filter index on the client_ip of the request since it’s one of the more commonly accessed columns in our queries.
+of the request since it’s one of the more commonly accessed columns in our queries.
 Bloom filters are memory efficient and are well suited for indexing columns with high cardinal values.

 ALTER TABLE logs.http ON CLUSTER '{cluster}' ADD INDEX client_ip_idx client_ip TYPE bloom_filter GRANULARITY 1

-• For partial-string matches, such as matching a URL param, we found the tokenbf_v1 index to be useful.
+index to be useful.
 It’s a specific form of Bloom filter that works well for string data types and use cases where fuzzy or partial string matches are required.

 ALTER TABLE logs.http ON CLUSTER '{cluster}' ADD INDEX http_uri_idx http_uri TYPE tokenbf_v1(10240, 3, 0) GRANULARITY 4